 - jtcrouter uses turn-counts

-- routeSampler uses turn-counts and edge counts
+- routeSampler uses turn-counts and edge counts (and also origin-destination counts)

 Since version 0.9.5, the SUMO-package contains a routing module named DFROUTER.
 The idea behind this router is that nowadays, most highways are well equipped with induction loops, measuring each of the highways' entering and leaving flows.
 Given this information one may assume that the flows on the highway are completely known.
 DFROUTER uses directly the information collected from induction loops to rebuild the vehicle amounts and routes.
 This is done in several steps, being mainly: